Helping Others & Selfishness (Is It Good to Help Others?)

 The thing is: When people say it’s wrong to be selfish, what they’re actually saying is that you should not focus on making yourself happy.
 Rather, you should do everything you possibly can to make them happy.

-You look down upon selfishness because you believe that being selfish and being mean are the same.
-Sorry to disappoint you, but they aren’t.
+The reason why you look down upon selfishness is because you believe that being selfish and being mean are the same thing.
+Well, guess what?
+They aren’t.

 Selfish Vs. Mean